 To further make my point I was going to use a medical illustration here like constipation, but I opted for golf.
 Both can stink BTW.
-A reasonably decent intermediate golfer with a pretty good swing has started to slice the ball and of course tries to fix it themselves along with all their golfing buddies handing out their unsolicited help.
+A reasonably decent intermediate golfer with a pretty good swing has started to slice the ball and of course, tries to fix it themselves along with all their golfing buddies handing out their unsolicited help.
 They finally go to a pro for real help presenting their own theories as to the cause.
 The pro smiles and says, “Hit a few 7 irons for me,” knowing there are only so many causes of a slice.
 The golfer thinks it is very complicated and there are infinite reasons because a slice can be so hard to eradicate.
-The pro suggest some seemingly minor, totally unrelated change like the stance and voilà, problem fixed.
+The pro suggests some seemingly minor, totally unrelated change like the stance and voilà, problem fixed.
 No changes in the swing what so ever.
-The cause of a problem is not always what you think it is.
+The cause of a problem is not always what it appears.
 Think outside the box!

 This is where I get angry.
-Here is the problem Laura, my colleagues are totally closed minded to this concept so I have to reach out here to everyday people like you, to the AO-nation.
+Here is the problem Laura, my colleagues are mostly closed minded to this concept so I have to reach out here to everyday people like you, to the AO-nation.
 Using plantar fasciitis as an example, just look at the number of treatments for this problem.
-There is an old line in medicine, “When there are many treatments for the same problem, none are really working well.”
+There is an old line in medicine, “When there are many treatments for the same problem, none are really working well”.
 Most often presented with a clinical dilemma we know the underlying cause of the problem, but in some cases it is just difficult to treat or we have not found the right answer yet.
 Here it comes, wait for it……..

 What if the treatments are not working because they are not directed at the cause, but at the end result, the effect, the location where you are pointing?
 What if the cause is unknown or not accepted?
 What if most everyone is missing the point completely?
 In this case we are doomed to endless searching and making the same mistake over and over.
 What if the simple concept of equinus or calves that are too tight causing the majority of foot and ankle problems was actually correct?
 What a revelation that would be for so many of us!

-I say how my colleagues fail to make this connection, but some do get it.
+Too many of my colleagues fail to make this connection, but some do get it.
 Here’s a video that makes me think: maybe I’m not all alone.

 Original link: Plantar Fasciitis: looking in all the wrong places.